Why We Fight

 Apple’s policies are so restrictive that they block gaming services like Microsoft xCloud, NVIDIA GeForce NOW, and Google Stadia from existing on iOS.
 Apple’s policies would have even blocked the World Wide Web if it had been invented after the iPhone, because Apple policies disallow running code not reviewed by Apple, accepting payments directly from customers, and accessing content not reviewed by Apple — all fundamental features of the web.
 These policies, together with Apple’s chilling enforcement strategy, directly impede innovation and invention of entirely new kinds of apps, games, and businesses.

-Epic has taken legal action to end Apple and Google’s anti-competitive restrictions on mobile device marketplaces.
-Here are the papers for Apple (August 13
+Epic has taken legal action to end Apple and Google’s anti-competitive restrictions on mobile device marketplaces around the world.

 Why are players blocked by Apple and Google from updating Fortnite?